Contents hide

 In each of these examples, the past participle in the passive voice (e.g., read, submitted, completed) is used in combination with the appropriate form of the auxiliary verb to have to form the perfect tenses in the passive voice.

-Remember that the passive voice is used to emphasize the action done to the subject rather than the subject performing the action.
+Remember that the passive voice is used to emphasise the action done to the subject rather than the subject performing the action.
 The perfect passive tenses indicate actions that were completed or will be completed before a certain time in the past, present, or future.

 The perfect participle in the passive voice, having been sent to the wrong address, can function as an adverbial modifier of cause and time.
 Additionally, the perfect participle passive, present participle passive, and past participle can sometimes be used interchangeably, depending on the context.
 Let’s explore this further: